Breastfeeding Essentials: A Guide for New Moms

 • Audible swallows and relaxed hands during feeds.

-Final Note: The first weeks demand patience, but breastfeeding becomes intuitive.
+Finally you should note that the first weeks demand patience, but breastfeeding becomes intuitive.
 Seek support from lactation consultants if needed, and remember: Every feed strengthens your bond.

-Trust your body’s wisdom—this journey is as much about love as it is about nourishment.
+Please, understand that this journey is as much about love as it is about nourishment.